The Dearest Dior Collection Celebrates the Maison’s Patrimony in a Profusion of Precious Stones and Dazzling Diamonds

 Forging a link between tradition and innovation, earrings boldly play with asymmetry, necklaces become ultra- contemporary chokers, and a ruby-set pendant is transformed into a brooch.

-Dearest Dior represents a captivating new chapter; a tribute to the exceptional savoir-faire of the ateliers where the Dior dream comes to life.
+Dearest Dior represents a captivating new chapter; a tribute to the exceptional savoir-faire of the ateliers where the brand’s dream comes to life.